 - Business Candidate Category

-I. SKILFUL WORKER CANDIDATES WITH FAMILY SUPPORT CATEGORY
+I. SKILLFUL WORKER CANDIDATES WITH FAMILY SUPPORT CATEGORY

 Canada Immigration Lawyer

 Need assistance with your application?
 An experienced Canada immigration lawyer from our law firm is here to provide you the required assistance.
-The requirements for candidate are as follows:
+The requirements for candidates are as follows:

-- Applicants must be aged between 22 and 50.
+- Applicants must be of an age between 22 and 50.
 The Applicant’s age is evaluated on the day the application is received by NBPNP.

 - The candidate needs to be fluent in English or French in order to perform the duties in their intended profession.
 In order to verify language proficiency, NBPNP requires language test results and they must not be older than 2 years.

-- Provide proof of education, qualifications or licenses required to accomplish the job duties of your intended professions.
+- Provide proof of education, qualifications, or licenses required to accomplish the job duties of your intended profession.

 - The candidate must plan on living and working in New Brunswick.
 It’s not compulsory to have a job offer but they must be employable.
 Employability is based on training and experience in their profession.
 It involves having necessary license or certificate.
 Candidates must also submit Settlement Plans to NB immigration officers.

-- Candidate must have at least two years on continuous full-time work experience within the last five years, for the occupation they expect to pursue in New Brunswick.
+- Candidates must have at least two years of continuous full-time work experience within the last five years for the occupation they expect to pursue in New Brunswick.

 - The candidate’s job/profession must also be acknowledged as one of the qualified professions under Canadian immigration law.